deepak7642/Streamlit-LLM-Hackathon/README.md

-3. Open-Source GPT Model (OpenAssistant):
+3. Open-Source LLM Model (OpenAssistant):

    - The core of the JD generation process is the "OpenAssistant" model from HuggingFace.